chatterley-ai/chatterley/README.md

 ### How to Add New Models

-Chatterley discovers model configurations from `backend/oumi/configs`.
+Chatterley's backend is powered by the open-source [Oumi platform](https://github.com/oumi-ai/oumi).
+Model configurations are delved from `backend/oumi/configs`.
 It supports:

 - Chat/inference YAMLs (Transformers, vLLM, llama.cpp)
 - API providers (OpenAI, Anthropic, Gemini) via config files